 In September 2020, regrants were made to 282 nonprofit literary arts organizations and publishers.
 In April 2021, regrants were made to 313 nonprofit literary arts organizations and publishers.

 As part of the 2021 funding cycle, data was collected from applicants, which was analyzed by an external firm, which will result in the first-of-its kind report on the nonprofit literary arts field.

 The Literary Arts Emergency Fund awarded one-time, unrestricted emergency grants from $5,000 to $50,000.

-Grant amounts will be determined by the following factors: financial need and projected loss due to COVID-19; budget size; diversity, equity, and inclusion as it relates to an organization’s staff and board; poets and writers contracted with; audiences served; geographic location; and an organization’s ability to continue offering programming.
+Grant amounts were determined by the following factors: financial need and projected loss due to COVID-19; budget size; diversity, equity, and inclusion as it relates to an organization’s staff and board; poets and writers contracted with; audiences served; geographic location; and an organization’s ability to continue offering programming.

-Decisions about the eligibility of applications as determined by the three managing organizations are final.
-Information collected in this application will only be publicly reported in aggregate.
+Decisions about the eligibility of applications as determined by the three managing organizations were final.

-Applications will be reviewed by independent panelists who will be named on the three managing organizations’ websites.
-Panel ratings will form the basis for funding.
-Award decisions will be approved and finalized by members of the Board of Directors of the three managing organizations.
-At this time, the three managing organizations are unable to offer feedback to applicants on award decisions.
+Applications were be reviewed by independent panelists who were named on the three managing organizations’ websites.
+Panel ratings formed the basis for funding.
+Award decisions were approved and finalized by members of the Board of Directors of the three managing organizations.

 Funding through the Literary Arts Emergency Fund has closed.

 All applicant organizations from the most recent round were notified whether or not they received funding via Submittable on Monday, April 11, 2022.
 (For archival purposes, a walk-through of the 2022 application can be found here.)